lanl/Quantum_Graph_Algorithms/README.md

 # Quantum_Graph_Algorithms

 This is a collection of quantum graph algorithms that run on the D-Wave quantum annealer.
-Graph partioning and community detection have been forumated as quadratic unconstrained binary optimization (QUBO)problems that run on the D-Wave.
+Graph partioning and community detection have been formulated as quadratic unconstrained binary optimization (QUBO)problems that run on the D-Wave.

 # Algorithms